Sayyid Qutb: Jahiliyyah versus freedom in Islam

 Qutb emphasized that this struggle would be anything but easy.
 True Islam would transform every aspect of society, eliminating everything non-Muslim.
 True Muslims could look forward to lives of "poverty, difficulty, frustration, torment and sacrifice."
 Jahili ersatz-Muslims, Jews and Westerners would all fight and conspire against Islam and the elimination of jahiliyyah.
 Qutb's revolutionary claims of the Islamic World being upon "Jahiliyya" and absence of "pure Islam" in the modern era set him apart from his Islamist predecessors.
-For mainstream Islamist ideologues like Hasan al Banna, Mawdudi and Abul Hasan Ali Nadwi, both society and state were Islamic despite the influence of "Jahili culture" of the West.
+For mainstream Islamist ideologues like Hasan al Banna, Abul A'la Mawdudi and Abul Hasan Ali Nadwi, both society and state were Islamic despite the influence of "Jahili culture" of the West.

+Vanguardism

+Qutb's program for a revolutionary vanguard bears some resemblance to Vladimir Lenin's conception of revolution.
+According to scholar Ömer Çaha, this was tied to Qutb's "Leninist background". Çaha further suggested that his political project shared values with Leninism as it emphasized collectivity, centralized power and anticapitalism.
+Ibrahim Al-Houdaiby, a theorist who was connected to the modern-day Muslim Brotherhood, also stated that Milestones was "heavily influenced by Lenin’s What is to be done, with the clear Islamization of its basic notions".

+However, despite this strategic similarity, Qutb firmly rejected all Western ideologies, socialism being no exception.
+For example, he wrote: "Islam ... is the only Divine way of life ... those who deviate from this system and want some other system, whether it be based on nationalism ... class struggle, or similar corrupt theories are truly enemies of mankind!"